 In some cases, mottled skin may be a sign of an autoimmune disorder.
 Conditions such as lupus or dermatomyositis can cause changes in the appearance of your skin.
 These conditions often involve inflammation of blood vessels, which can lead to the characteristic marbled pattern.

-However, autoimmune-related mottling is typically accompanied by other symptoms, such as joint pain, fatigue, or muscle weakness.
+However, other symptoms typically accompany autoimmune-related mottling such as joint pain, fatigue, or muscle weakness.
 If you have any of these accompanying symptoms, it’s essential to consult a healthcare professional for further evaluation.

 Vasculitis is an inflammation of the blood vessels that can cause a range of symptoms, including mottled skin.
-This inflammation disrupts normal blood flow, leading to a patchy, marbled appearance.
+This inflammation disrupts normal blood flow, leading to a patchy appearance with one or several locations on the legs, arms, or body.
+These have a cycle of starting with a tender red area, then slowly resolving over days to weeks, while new ones develop simultaneously elsewhere.
 Vasculitis can result from infections, medications, or underlying diseases like rheumatoid arthritis.

 There are also other, less common causes of mottled skin, such as: